daephx/corrupted-media-scanner/README.md

 Clone or download project

+Download HandBrakeCLI.exe for Windows from https://handbrake.fr/downloads2.php and place it in same directory as scan.ps1

 Right-click `scan.ps1` then press 'run with powershell' or run from powershell window

 Example run: `.\scan.ps1 -dir 'c:\media\directory' -threads 4`